Hilda Brackenbury: Life

 Christabel Pankhurst decided that the WSPU needed to intensify its window-breaking campaign.
 On 1st March, 1912, a group of suffragettes volunteered to take action in the West End of London.
 As The Daily Graphic reported the next day: "The West End of London last night was the scene of an unexampled outrage on the part of militant suffragists....
 Bands of women paraded Regent Street, Piccadilly, the Strand, Oxford Street and Bond Street, smashing windows with stones and hammers."
 Hilda was arrested for breaking windows in the United Service Institution in Whitehall.
 Her two daughters were also arrested.
 She made the point that two of her sons had been killed in India on active service whilst she had little political rights.
 She served eight days on remand and fourteen days in jail despite being almost 80 years old.
 Hilda was asked to talk at the London Pavilion upon her release in April 1912.

 In 1913 the government passed the Prisoners (Temporary Discharge for Ill Health) Act which gave the authorities the power to release hunger-striking suffragettes and then rearrest them when they had recovered.
 It was known as the "Cat and Mouse Act" because cats are known for playing with mice before they kill them.
 Hilda's home at 2 Campden Hill Square was used as a convalescent home for recovering hunger strikers and was nicknamed "Mouse Castle".

-In June 1914 Hilda wrote a letter to The Times about women's suffrage titled ‘The women have died, but that did not stop militancy’.
-She named women who had died for the cause and those ‘partially dead in body though not in spirit.’
-She calimed that thousands other women were left and ready to demolish ‘pictures, churches, houses …’ while ‘policemen cannot be everywhere.’, and when the men were ready to protect their property, they would ‘Let the women die by all means, but to save our young men from such a terrible sacrifice let justice be done, and give women the vote!’.
+In June 1914 Hilda wrote a letter to The Times about women's suffrage titled 'The women have died, but that did not stop militancy'.
+She named women who had died for the cause and those 'partially dead in body though not in spirit.'
+She claimed that thousands other women were left and ready to demolish 'pictures, churches, houses ...' while 'policemen cannot be everywhere.', and when the men were ready to protect their property, they would 'Let the women die by all means, but to save our young men from such a terrible sacrifice let justice be done, and give women the vote!'.